Scale-invariant brain morphometry: application to sulcal depth: Materials and Experiments

 \section{Materials and Experiments}

 We evaluate our method using quantitative and qualitative comparison with the closest related approach from the literature, the method SULC that was described in Sc.\ref{sec:SOTA}.
 In this work, we compute SULC using the deform-mesh process available in the bioMedIA mirtk pipeline \footnote{https://github.com/BioMedIA/MIRTK}.
 We confirmed that the estimation is very close to the one from Freesurfer by computing the correlation between the two implementations for several brains and observed a correlation coefficient systematically superior to .99.
-We present four complementary experiments: \begin{itemize} \item In the first experiment, we explore the influence of the only parameter of our method ($\alpha$ from Eq.\ref{eq:Dstar}).
-This experiment allows us assess the influence of this parameter, and to identify a quasi-optimal setting. \item In the second experiment, we provide empirical evidence that our method is scale-controlled, and show quantitatively that it is not the case for SULC. \item In the third experiment, we demonstrate the practical relevance of our approach by analyzing the influence of global brain size on the estimated sulcal depth across a large population of 1987 subjects. \end{itemize}
+We present five complementary experiments: \begin{itemize} \item In the first experiment, we explore the influence of the only parameter of our method ($\alpha$ from Eq.\ref{eq:Dstar}).
+This experiment allows us assess the influence of this parameter, and to identify a quasi-optimal setting. \item In the second experiment, we provide empirical evidence that our method is scale-controlled, and show quantitatively that it is not the case for SULC. \item In the third experiment, we demonstrate the practical relevance of our approach by analyzing the influence of global brain size on the estimated sulcal depth across a large population of 1987 subjects. \item In the fourth experiment, we compare our method and SULC on the surfacic atlas from \cite{bozek_construction_2018} that is representative of the evolution of brain folding with age during normal early development. \item The fifth experiment consists in assessing the robustness of our method with respect to the spatial resolution of the mesh. \end{itemize}

 Of note, the combination of these experiments also constitutes a comprehensive experimental framework allowing to evaluate and compare all sorts of sulcal depth estimation methods.
 We openly share the materials and code in order to ease the reproduction of our work, and to enable the use of our evaluation framework in future works introducing potential improvement to sulcal depth estimation techniques.